 1. Walt Disney, December 5th

 Walt Disney’s office desk was shorter than most so that he could lean over it and see all of his creative projects and ideas at once.
-And when you’re stringing together the storyline of Simba, that’s important.
+And when you’re stringing together the storyline of Mickey Mouse, that’s important.

 2. Noam Chomsky, December 7th